Skip to main content

 9. Youth and the World

 According to the Youth Report (2020) (Informe Juventud en España 2020) the attitudes, values, and behaviors of young people are associated with the macro-social and political contexts such as the organisational and political networks of the groups in which they are inserted.
-In the area of global sustainability, Spain is part of various international treaties and has a Master Plan of Cooperation (V Plan Director de la Cooperación Española 2018-2021) that started in 2001 and its is currently in its V edition approved for its period 2018-2021.
+In the area of global sustainability, Spain is part of various international treaties and has a Master Plan of Cooperation (V Plan Director de la Cooperación Española 2018-2021) that started in 2001 and last edition was the V edition approved for its period 2018-2021.
 It recognizes the eradication of poverty, in all its dimensions, as a necessary condition for achieving sustainable development, eradicating inequality, hunger and pursuing social justice in regards to the four spheres of the 2030 Agenda for Sustainable Development: persons, planet, prosperity and peace.
+The VI Master Plan of the Spanish Cooperation for the period 2022-2025 is currently in the process of elaboration.

 On 11 January 2021, the Resolution of 30 December 2020, of the Directorate General for Environmental Quality and Assessment, was published in the Official State Gazette (BOE), formulating the strategic environmental declaration of the National Integrated Energy and Climate Plan 2021-2030.